 Well-established cities and towns offer fascinating records of times past and bear the visible traces of previous and present inhabitants.
 Situated in the contemporary world these are places where the quotidian collides with the historical.

-The exhibition is displayed in two parts, the first comprised of the medium format film photographs* (in the Foyer Gallery) and the second, of the digital photographic works (in the Main Gallery).
-Cebra delves into the process of former in this post.
-Featured in this post are select works from the show (which included 23 different works).
+The exhibition was displayed in two parts, the first comprised of the medium format film photographs* (in the Foyer Gallery) and the second, of the digital photographic works (in the Main Gallery).
+Cebra delves into the former's process here.
+Featured below are a few select works of the twenty-three exhibited.

 16.02.16 La Bibliothèque nationale de France II, 2016 Archival photographic print framed 55 x 42 cm